 How to Make Homemade Ice Cream in a Bag in 10 Minutes

-If you've never made homemade ice cream in a bag, you HAVE to try it at least once; and trust me, if you make this easy and versatile ice cream recipe once, you're sure to make it again and again - it's that delicious!
+If you've never made homemade ice cream in a bag, you have to try it at least once.
+Trust me, if you make this easy and versatile ice cream recipe once, you're sure to make it again and again—it's that delicious!

 - 1/2 cup half and half